awslabs/aws-ddk/API.md

 public addAlarm(id: string, props: AlarmProps): DataStage
 ```

+Add a CloudWatch alarm for the DataStage.

 ###### `id`<sup>Required</sup> <a name="id" id="aws-ddk-core.AppFlowIngestionStage.addAlarm.parameter.id"></a>

 - *Type:* string

+Identifier of the CloudWatch Alarm.

 ---

 ###### `props`<sup>Required</sup> <a name="props" id="aws-ddk-core.AppFlowIngestionStage.addAlarm.parameter.props"></a>

 - *Type:* <a href="#aws-ddk-core.AlarmProps">AlarmProps</a>

+Properties for the alarm.

 ---